High5Apps/organize-backend/ARCHITECTURE.md

 ### Secrets

 Secrets live in the `.env` file in the root folder.
-Be sure to add a corresponding entry into the `.env.example` file too.
+If you add a new secret to `.env`, be sure to add a corresponding entry to the `.env.example` file too.